jamesmariodavis/demasci-deploy/README.md

 There is a reference to a flask app in the flash application file (`flask_app.py`).
 Currently it is `app`.
 This is referenced in `docker/Dockerfile.base` as an environment variable and requires manual configuration.

-## Note on Windows (Critical!)
+## Note on Windows
 This is a Linux/Mac centric codebase.
 However, this can easily be used in Windows.
 Windows usage requires (in addition to the requirements below) WSL 2.0 and associated Linux distro.
 - [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - [latest Ubuntu LTS Release for WSL](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71) Search Windows Marketplace for updated version.

 Windows users should use Powershell as their main entry point for commands.
+To use `gcloud` on Windows you must install a small package that interfaces with Google Cloud SDK.
+See here: https://cloud.google.com/tools/powershell/docs/quickstart

 To use Git commands on Windows you can either install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (not recommended) or depend on the pre-installed version of Git in WSL.
 To leverage WSL prefix `wsl` to Git commands.
 For example, to clone this repository open Powershell and execute:
 ```